 Petition efforts expanded support.
 And on the media front, strategically placed op-eds ran in print publications.
 Letters from key constituencies landed in the inboxes of the Mayor and City Councilors.

 Collectively, these efforts allowed Uber to break through an outdated regulatory environment and officially begin operating locally in 2015.

-Since then, Quinn Thomas has sustained a proactive campaign to continue telling Uber’s unique story.
+Since then, Quinn Thomas has sustained a proactive PR campaign to continue telling Uber’s unique story.
 Using research to compare income opportunities between Uber and traditional cab drivers, our team helped secure partnerships with local transit advocates to address “last mile” transportation needs.

 Recently, we helped develop new local partnerships focused on public safety and alternative transit with Mothers Against Drunk Driving and the Bicycle Transportation Alliance.